Spectroscopy of hot-electron pair emission from a driven quantum dot: Master equation for effective dot model

 The states $\ket{i},\ket{j}$ are the four instantaneous many-body energy eigenstates of the dot Hamiltonian $H(t)$, and $E_{ij} = E_i - E_j$ the corresponding energy differences, where our notation suppresses their time-dependence for better readability.
-The operator $d_{\eta\ell} = \delta_{\eta +}d^\dagger_\ell + \delta_{\eta -}d_\ell$ combines the corresponding dot creation and annihilation operators, and $f^\eta(x) = \sqbrack{e^{\eta\frac{x - \mu}{T}} + 1}^{-1}$ is the Fermi function.
+The operator $d_{\eta\ell} = \delta_{\eta +}d^\dagger_\ell + \delta_{\eta -}d_\ell$ combines the corresponding dot creation and annihilation operators, and $f^\eta(x) = \sqbrack{\mathrm{exp}\left(\eta\frac{x - \mu}{T}\right) + 1}^{-1}$ is the Fermi function $f$ for $\eta=+$, respectively $1-f$ for $\eta=-$.
 The master equation \eq{eq_master} relies on the instantaneous-time approximation, in which the Lindblad operators \eq{eq_lindblad} only depend on the parameters at the current emission time $t$~\cite{Nathan2020Sep,Splettstoesser2006Aug,Reckermann2010Jun}.
-We expect that this leads to reliable results for driving that is limited by $\delta \epsilon\Omega \ll (E_b-V_0)^2$~\cite{Riwar2014,Oguri2013Oct}.
+We expect that this leads to reliable results for driving that is limited by $A\Omega \ll (E_b-V_0)^2$~\cite{Riwar2014,Oguri2013Oct}.
 For fast driving of tunable-barrier dots, see also Ref.~\cite{Kashcheyevs2012Nov,Ubbelohde2015Jan,Kashcheyevs2017Jun}.

 As discussed above, we represent the hot electron setting by taking the $T\rightarrow 0$ limit of the Fermi function, i.e., $f_{\eta}(x) \rightarrow \Thetafn{\eta\sqbrack{\mu - x}}$ with Heaviside function $\Thetafn{x}$.
-The master equation \eq{eq_master} furthermore neglects the environment-induced Lamb shift of the local Hamiltonian $H$.
-This is a good approximation both for full single-particle degeneracy $(\epsL = \epsR, \tau = 0)$ preventing the Lamb shift from inducing any coherent rotation in the $N = 1$ sector of $H$, and for splittings $\Delta\epsilon,\tau,U \gg \Gamma$ far exceeding the Lamb shift $\sim\Gamma = \sum_\ell\Gamma_\ell$.
-Further analytical and numerical details about how we solve the master equation \eq{eq_master} are provided in \App{sec_master_detail}.
+Moreover, in the lowest-order coupling approximation assumed here, the environment-induced Lamb shift $\Lambda$ only modifies the unitary dynamics in the single-particle sector of the local Hamiltonian $H$.
+The splitting $\Deps$ and coupling $\tau$ are hence generally shifted for coherent L-R rotations, but the jump rates \eq{eq_lindblad} are only affected by the \emph{bare} energies.
+Also, our discussion focuses on a tunnel coupling $\Gamma/U = 0.001$ much smaller than the range $|\Eb - V_0| \sim 0.05U$ on which the barrier changes its opacity \BrackEq{eq_barrier_transparency}, so that $|\Lambda| \sim \Gamma \ll |\Eb - V_0|$.
+Thus, while we do account for the Lamb shift $\Lambda$ in solving \Eq{eq_master}, it is in fact irrelevant for the emission dynamics in all cases considered in this paper, i.e., both for $\Deps = \tau = 0$ and for $|\Delta\epsilon|,|\tau| \gg \Gamma$.
+More detailed derivations of the master equation are given in \App{sec_master_detail}.